kromerm/adfdataflowdocs/Transformations/adf-data-flow-join-transformation.md

 #### Cross Join

-Specific the cross product of the 2 streams with an expression
+Specific the cross product of the 2 streams with an expression and use this option to write a free-form expression for other JOIN types.

 ### Specify Join Conditions